Pumpkin Coffee Cake

 4. And then we’re going to whisk together the wet ingredients.
 We have the pumpkin puree, sour cream, neutral oil, melted butter, eggs and vanilla extract.
 Pour the wet into the dry and mix it together until it’s all combined.

-5. Pour half of the batter into the prepared pan and then sprinkle on the filling.
+5. Pour half of the batter (it will weigh 510g) into the prepared pan and then sprinkle on the filling.

 6. Add the other half of the batter and spread it out until it’s an even layer.
 Then add the streusel topping and transfer to the oven to bake for about 45 to 50 minutes.